breathe/NotebookScripter/README.md

 })
 ```

 In this case -- the value of `a_useful_mode_switch` selects idiot mode and the notebook prints: `Hello Flat Earthers`.
-But how -- if the notebook is still useable interactively, then it must mean that `some_useful_parameter` needs to be defined prior to being used and this would make our externally supplied value useless (as it would be re-defined within the notebook prior to having any useful effect). run_notebook supplies a simple convention to allow identifying which parameters of the notebook are intended to be supplied by an external caller.
-The convention is that `run_notebook` will only execute cells that DO_NOT contain NotebookScripter metadata value like the following:
+But how -- if the notebook is still useable interactively, then it must mean that `some_useful_parameter` needs to be defined prior to being used and this would make our externally supplied value useless (as it would be re-defined within the notebook prior to having any useful effect). `run_notebook` defines a simple convention to allow identifying which parameters of the notebook are intended to be supplied by an external caller.
+The convention is that `run_notebook` will only execute cells that _DO_NOT_ contain a cell metadata value like the following:

 ```json
     "NotebookScripter": "skip_cell"
 ```

-In `Example.ipynb` This annotation is added to the cell defining the `a_useful_mode_switch` variable.
+In `Example.ipynb` This annotation is present in the cell metadata for the cell defining the `a_useful_mode_switch` variable.

 This annotation can be added to any cell's which you do _NOT_ want to run when the notebook is executed by NotebookScripter.
-The pattern for turning notebook's into parameterizable workflows:
+The pattern for turning notebook's into parameterizable workflows thus goes as follows:

 1. create a cell and define default values for any parameters you want the caller to supply
 2. annotate that cell with 'skip_cell' metadata.